The Top 10 Trends You Need to Know From NYFW

 While New York Fashion Week never runs short on social media moments and buzzy celebrity sightings, this season seemed to keep the most attention on –– drum roll, please –– the clothes.
 Between European brands like Off-White and Alaïa showing in the city for the first time to emerging designers like Tanner Fletcher and Kate Barton attracting crowds, there were plenty of collections that were special enough to stand alone, without the manufactured, made-to-post gimmicks.

-Overall, the Spring/Summer 2025 runways showcase a romantic undertone through the usual seasonal staples — think pastels, florals, lace, and even flip flops.
-Yet, these looks still feel fresh as the designers rework tried-and-true trends in a way that offer a new approach to color combination, embellishment and embroidery that take familiar pieces like denim to the next level.
+Overall, the spring/summer 2025 runways showcase a romantic undertone through the usual seasonal staples — think pastels, florals, lace and even flip flops.
+Yet, these looks still feel fresh as the designers rework tried-and-true trends in a way that offer a new approach to colour combination, embellishment and embroidery that take familiar pieces like denim to the next level.

 AdvertisementADVERTISEMENT